Tax Return: The last step in running your own business

 Another 'any other info' type page to finish this section - we expect you'll want to leave the box blank and select 'No' in the drop down.
 Save and continue.

 5. Check your returnSuccess!
 Recognise this summary page?
-Run down it and make sure you've got a lovely line of ticks, then click on.
+Run down it and make sure you've got a lovely line blue 'ENTERED' boxes, then click on.
 Most importantly!!
 Check that the statements at the top are correct - if that's wrong then you won't have been given the right boxes to fill out in your return.
-Remember you can contact us if you're struggling!

 6. View your calculation